xhoneybear/xhoneybear/README.md

 ☢ A person of science, very interested in various biological processes and all things radioactive.

-💻 I am interested in medical/scientific IT.
-I also like UI design, simulation and game development.
+💻 I am an aspiring full-stack dev, also interested in simulation and game development.

 🌈 I'm queer and neurodivergent!